Whakahuahua Kaupapa

 Kia ora koutou and a warm welcome to the Network of Expertise.

 I work at Massey University, in the Institute of Education and primarily on the Specialist Teaching programme.
 I have worked as an educational psychologist in the US as well as New Zealand, and have a passion for strengths-based, ecological and relationship-centred approaches to supporting teaching, children and whānau.
 I’m also very interested in supporting teacher wellbeing, including the ways they bring the personal to the professional and integrate work, life and study.
-I recently completed a PhD exploring the professional identity and wellbeing of teachers and developed a framework for supporting their fierce practice through stance, supports and stamin
+My PhD research explored the professional identity and wellbeing of teachers and developed a framework for supporting their fierce practice through stance, supports and stamina.